A Beginner’s Guide to Online Bingo

 Setting some limits

 At this stage many bingo sites prompt the player to set daily, weekly and or monthly deposit limits and this is done as part of a responsible gambling policy as required by the regulator.
 Even if you do not think you would ever be tempted to deposit more than you can afford it is a good idea to set a deposit limit just in case there is ever some kind of security breach.
-Once set, a deposit limit can be changed but not to take effect right away.
+Once set, a deposit limit can be changed but if the player chooses to increase the limit it will not take effect right away.

 Choosing a bingo game